bwillis/versioncake/README.md

 ```

 If you start supporting a newer version, v3 for instance, you do not have to copy show.v2 to show.v3.
 By default, the request for v3 or higher will gracefully degrade to the view that is the newest, supported version, in this case posts/show.v2.json.jbuilder.

+### Controller

+You don't need to do anything special in your controller, but if you find that you want to perform some tasks for a specific version you can use `requested_version` and `latest_version`.
+This may be updated in the [near future](https://github.com/bwillis/versioncake/issues/1).

 ### Client requests